Author Kyle Shigekuni / Category Kava / Originally Published: March 11th, 2019

 What the heck is Noble kava anyway?
 An aristocratic kava? 👸🤴

-For example, Alcohol, kava's poisonous competitor, can cause hippocampal atrophy, the area involving memory and spatial navigation.
+For example, Alcohol, kava's obvious competitor, can cause hippocampal atrophy, the area involving memory and spatial navigation.
 You would think that is just for heavy drinking right?
 Nope.
 This measurable decline was with subjects who drank a little over 7 pints of beer per week.
 If you drink craft beer that's just 4 beers a week to cause brain damage (since the abv average is higher).
-Of course there's also the 88,000 deaths EACH YEAR and potential liver cirrhosis from just 30mL per day over a decade, from which there is a 50% survival rate.

-Or your standard "safe" pain reliever, ibuprofin, can burn a hole through your esophageal lining if you're not careful and don't drink enough water, or take it right before you sleep.
+Or your standard "safe" pain reliever, ibuprofin, can burn your esophageal lining if you're not careful and don't drink enough water, or take it right before you sleep.

 I'm not trying to be your mom, but I do care about people.